James Byrne (archbishop of Dubuque): Archbishop of Dubuque

-Following the appointment of Archbishop Leo Binz to the Archdiocese of Saint Paul, Pope John XXIII named Byrne the ninth bishop and seventh archbishop of Dubuque on March 7, 1962.
-He was installed as archbishop by the Apostolic Delegate on May 8, 1962, in St. Raphael's Cathedral.
-Byrne would serve as the leader of the Dubuque Archdiocese for 21 years.
+Following the appointment of Archbishop Leo Binz to the Archdiocese of Saint Paul, Pope John XXIII named Byrne as the seventh archbishop of Dubuque on March 7, 1962.
+He was installed as archbishop by the apostolic delegate to the United States on May 8, 1962, in St. Raphael's Cathedral in Dubuque, Iowa.
+Byrne led the archdiocese for 21 years.

-From 1962 to 1965, Byrne was present at all four sessions of the Second Vatican Council.
-Following the council he was responsible for implementing the reforms promulgated by the council within the archdiocese.
+From 1962 to 1965, Byrne attended all four sessions of the Second Vatican Council in Rome.
+Following the council, he was responsible for implementing the reforms promulgated by the council within the archdiocese.
 During his time in office, Byrne maintained a relatively low profile in the community.
 He was noted for asking that Catholics join him in a televised recitation of the rosary before the evening news, and had cards produced that people could place on top of their television sets.
-Archbishop Byrne also encouraged the growing cooperation among the Catholic and Protestant seminaries and colleges in Dubuque and often accepted invitations to participate in seminars and to speak to classes.
+Byrne also encouraged the growing cooperation among the Catholic and Protestant seminaries and colleges in Dubuque and often accepted invitations to participate in seminars and to speak to classes.
 On one occasion, in an airport, he encountered a Protestant seminarian he had come to know through these activities who was going to interview for a parish position and offered his blessing for his success and for his future ministry.
 He also devoted as much time as he could to visiting those who were hospitalized in Dubuque.

-In 1966 the archdiocese was one of the nation's first dioceses to establish a Priests' Senate.
-The following year the Archdiocesan Board of Education was established, and adult education was started at the parish level.
-The Priest Personnel Board was established in 1968 to advise the archbishop on priest assignments in the archdiocese.
-In 1970 an Interim Pastoral Council was developed as an advisory and consultative group.
-Villa Raphael was opened in 1971 as a home for retired priests.
-On October 4, 1979, Pope John Paul II made his historic visit to Iowa with Byrne serving as his official host in his role as "Primate of Iowa."
-Byrne was also Chancellor of Loras College.
+In 1966, the archdiocese was one of first dioceses in the nation to establish a priests' senate.
+The following year, Byrne established the archdiocesan board of education and inaugurated adult education was started at the parish level.
+The priest personnel board was established in 1968 to advise the archbishop on priest assignments.
+In 1969, due to a drop in enrollment, Byrne closed St. Bernard's Seminary in Dubuque.

+In 1970, Byrne developed an interim pastoral council to act as an advisory and consultative group.
+Villa Raphael was opened in Dubuque in 1971 as a home for retired priests.
+In 1974, on the recommendation of the priests' senate, Byrne establish a permanent diaconate program in the archdiocese.
+On October 4, 1979, Pope John Paul II visited Iowa, with Byrne serving as his official host.
+Byrne also served as chancellor of Loras College in Dubuque.

 Retirement and legacy

-Pope John Paul II accepted Byrne's resignation on August 23, 1983, and he was named Archbishop Emeritus of Dubuque.
+Pope John Paul II accepted Byrne's resignation as archbishop of Dubuque on August 23, 1983, and named him as archbishop emeritus of Dubuque.
 Following his retirement, Byrne remained in the Dubuque area.

-Byrne died at the Stonehill Care Center in Dubuque on August 2, 1996, and was buried in the mortuary chapel of St. Raphael's Cathedral along with other deceased bishops and archbishops of the archdiocese.
+Byrne died at the Stonehill Care Center in Dubuque on August 2, 1996, and was buried in the mortuary chapel of St. Raphael's Cathedral.
 Byrne had earlier purchased a simple wooden casket from the monks of New Melleray Abbey and stored it at the cathedral; this was the casket in which he was buried.